Community Detection and Stochastic Block Models

 This implies that $P_{\mathrm{global}}$ has a threshold phenomena as $P_{\mathrm{local}}$ varies:

 Moreover, deriving this relies mainly on the regime of the model, rather than the specific structure of the SBM.
 In particular, it mainly relies on the exchangeability of the model (i.e., vertex labels have no relevance) and the fact that the vertex degrees do not grow rapidly.
 This suggests that this `local to global' phenomenon takes place in a more general class of models.
-The expression of the threshold for exact recovery in $\sbm(n,p,\log n Q /n)$ as a function of the parameters $p,Q$ is instead specific to the model, and relies on the CH-divergence in the case of the SBM, but the moderate deviation analysis of $P_{\mathrm{local}}$ for other models may reveal a different functional or $f$-divergence.
+The expression of the threshold for exact recovery in $\sbm(n,p,\log n Q /n)$ as a function of the parameters $p,Q$ is instead specific to the model, and relies on the CH-divergence in the case of the SBM, but the moderate/large deviation analysis of $P_{\mathrm{local}}$ for other models may reveal a different functional or $f$-divergence.

-The local to global approach has also an important implication at the computational level.
-The achievability proof described in previous section gives directly an algorithm: use graph-splitting to produce two graphs; solve almost exact recovery on the first graph and improve locally the latter with the second graph.
-Since the second round is by construction efficient (it corresponds to $n$ parallel local computations), it is sufficient to solve almost exact recovery efficiently (in the regime of diverging degrees) to obtain for free an efficient algorithm for exact recovery down to the threshold.
-This thus gives a computational reduction.
-In fact, the process can be iterated to further reduce almost exact recovery to a weaker recovery requirements, until a `bottle-neck' problem is attained.
+The local to global approach also has an important implication at the computational level.
+The achievability proof described in the previous section directly gives an algorithm: use graph-splitting to produce two graphs; solve almost exact recovery on the first graph and locally improve the obtained clusters with the second graph.
+Since the second round is efficient by construction (it corresponds to $n$ parallel local computations), it is sufficient to solve almost exact recovery efficiently (in the regime of diverging degrees) to obtain for free an efficient algorithm for exact recovery down to the threshold.
+Thus this gives a computational reduction.
+In fact, the process can be iterated to further reduce almost exact recovery to a weaker recovery requirements, until a `bottle-neck' recovery problem is attained.